Learn how to invest in inflation-indexed bonds and protect against inflation.

 Source: U.S. TreasuryDirect

-Advantages and Disadvantages of I Bonds
+Pros and Cons of I Bonds

 The primary advantage of Series I Savings bonds is their simplicity.
 They are issued in small denominations at face value, and their prices don’t fluctuate.
 The inflation-adjusted interest payment is straightforward as only the interest rate changes, not the principal value of the bond.
 Savings bonds are also available in paper form so they can easily be given as gifts.

-Another disadvantage of I bonds is there is an interest penalty if the bonds are redeemed in the first five years.
+A final disadvantage of I bonds is there is an interest penalty if the bonds are redeemed in the first five years.

 Series I Savings Bonds Pros and Cons